Senate bill addressing involuntary commitments, telehealth heads to House floor

-A state Senate health care bill is headed to the House floor that has evolved into a clearinghouse for patient care and evaluation issues.
+A state Senate health care bill that has evolved into a clearinghouse for patient care and evaluation issues is headed to the House floor.

 Senate Bill 361 cleared the House Rules and Operations committee Wednesday.